Huayna Potosí

 Huayna Potosí is the closest high mountain to La Paz.
 Surrounded by high mountains, it is roughly 15 miles due north of the city, which makes this mountain the most popular climb in Bolivia.
 The normal ascent route is a fairly straightforward glacier climb, with some crevasses and a steep climb to the summit.
 However, the other side of the mountain—Huayna Potosí West Face—is the biggest face in Bolivia.
 Several difficult snow and ice routes ascend this 1,000-meter-high face.

 The first ascent of the normal route was undertaken in 1919 by Germans Rudolf Dienst and Adolf Schulze.
 Some climbing books report this mountain as the "easiest 6,000er in the world", but this claim is debatable.
 The easiest route entails an exposed ridge and sections of moderately steep ice, with a UIAA rating of PD.
-There are many 6,000 m mount...Read more
+There are many 6,000 m m...Read more

 Huayna Potosí is a mountain in Bolivia, located near El Alto and about 25 km north of La Paz in the Cordillera Real.